yan00s/go_multithreading_generate_eth_wallets/README.md

 ## Ethereum Wallet Generation with Threading on GOlang

-This project is a multi-threaded Ethereum wallet generator, which can also be used as a cpu benchmark.
+This project is a multi-threaded Ethereum wallet generator, which can also be used as a simple cpu benchmark.

 ### Benchmark Results: